practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Forth/README.md

 # Forth

 TL;DR: only [GNU's GForth](https://gforth.org/) is ready for full showtime as an open source Forth implementation for general purpose computer programming, but you can't practically make a standalone executable for Linux with it.
+It's strongly based on its own virtual machine of the same name.

-The Gforth ecosystem has also become very confusing over the decades with numerous commands like: _gforth_, _gforthmi_, _gforth-fast_, ...
-In earlier days there was also command _gforth-native_.
+The Gforth ecosystem has also become very confusing over the decades with numerous commands like: _gforth_, _gforthmi_, _gforth-fast_, _gforth-itc_, _gforth-ditc_, ...

+In the very early days there was also command _gforth-native_, which was soon given up (+), because it caused to much hassle to maintain it, and C compilers got better to make faster code for building virtual machines.

 <br/>